 You’ve probably received tons of sincere advice from loved ones- different variations of “the grass is greener where you water it”- and assurances that everything will be okay.
 While all of these are well-meaning words, it’s definitely still a challenge to process the idea that your dream university won’t be your second home anytime soon.
 The effort, preparation, and ambition poured into your application must have been intense, so whatever it is that you feel right now shouldn’t be dismissed.

-So as you think about your next move, think about these two things, too.
+So as you think about your next move after college rejection, think about these two things, too.

 Go back to your goals

 What is it that you truly hope to achieve in the long run?
 Perhaps a really noble ambition like saving lives, or educating the youth.
 For many Filipino students, it’s the dream of finally being able to support their families.
 When you think about what you really want to do (and we mean going beyond the idea of acquiring a diploma), you’ll regain that unbreakable feeling of motivation.
 You must achieve this goal, whatever it takes and no matter what route you have to go through to get there.
 Now, with a clarity of what your goal really is, it becomes easier to see just how many options you truly have.
 Knowing that you have these options –like schools or programs that weren’t given second thoughts before- now bring you to your logical step two.

 This tip takes a little more effort and willpower, but it will all be worth it.
 There are more doors to open when you have defined your goals and are set on achieving them.